centomila/F13-F24-With-CapsLock-AHK-v2/Readme.md

 # Centomila's F13-F24 with CapsLock

+## Description
-Centomila's F13-F24 with CapsLock is a simple but useful AutoHotkey v2 (AHK2) script that enhances the functionality of the Caps Lock key.
-When Caps Lock is enabled, the `F1`-`F12` keys are remapped to `F13`-`F24`.
+Centomila's F13-F24 with CapsLock is a simple but useful AutoHotkey v2 (AHK2) script that enhances the functionality of the `Caps Lock` key.
+When `Caps Lock` is **enabled**, the `F1`-`F12` keys are remapped to `F13`-`F24`.
+The status are displayed in the systray icon and for a short time on a tooltip in the right bottom corner.

-While this can be done in less of 20 lines of code, I wanted to created a script that cover many Autohotkey functionality that often are asked on the official Autohotkey Forum, Reddit and Stackoverflow communities.
+While the remapping is really simple and can be done in less of 20 lines of code (see below), I wanted to created a script that covers many Autohotkey functionality that often are asked on the official Autohotkey Forum, Reddit and Stackoverflow communities.
 I tried to comment the script as much as possible without being too verbose.

 This script demonstrates examples of
 - Hotkeys with HotIf